cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 This also points out a separate problem; since our ROM isn't mapped at 0x00000 but 0x80000, the 68000 tries jumping to VBR (0x0) and since there's no handlers there it basically eats itself and burns down.
 This needed a separate `memcpy` of the so-called `vectors` to the base of RAM to fix in the Jaguar platform-specific Linux code.

+I also had to compile `gdb` from source to get it to behave with MAME's `gdbtsub`.
+For some reason `gdb-multiarch` was incorrectly orchestrating the stub and it'd jump around all the address space; which was fun until I decided to test with an `m68k` specific build.

 Cool, we get now finally get _some_ output:

 ```